DurhamARC/ARC-Feedback/README.md

 **Contributing**

-Contributions are welcome!
-Please submit issues or pull requests on GitHub.
+- Contributions are welcome!
+Please submit issues or pull requests.
 For major changes, open an issue first to discuss proposed updates.

 **Licence**

-This project is licenced under the Mozilla Public License Version 2.0.
+- This project is licenced under the Mozilla Public License Version 2.0.
 See the [LICENSE](LICENSE) file for details.